usaid-cs/yesterday-i-learned/random.md

 - [Hard phone cases are worse than soft cases in transferring the energy anywhere.](http://androidandme.com/2014/08/opinions/what-you-need-to-know-about-phone-cases-and-drop-protection-warning-science-content/)
 - The [far side of the moon](https://en.wikipedia.org/wiki/Far_side_of_the_Moon) isn't always dark.
 It experiences two weeks of sunlight followed by two weeks of night.
 - [Someone](https://www.reddit.com/r/explainlikeimfive/comments/6hmt3d/eli5_how_casinos_can_refuse_to_pay_a_jackpot/dizl5bn/) claims that slot machine winnings are decided by law.
 Slot machines mean that you always lose at a predetermined rate.
 If you win, go away.
-- Start a meaningful conversation with strongly opinionated topics and open-ended questions, like music and movies.
 - General Tso in General Tso's chicken was supposed to be [Zuo Zongtang](https://en.wikipedia.org/wiki/Zuo_Zongtang) (左宗棠).
 - [Any age over 18](https://www.organdonor.gov/about/donors/seniors.html) can be donors.
 - [Empire Company](https://en.wikipedia.org/wiki/Empire_Company) (EMP.A) owns Sobeys.